 Cannabinoid Type 1 (CB1) receptors are more common in your central nervous system, while Cannabinoid Type 2 (CB2) receptors are more common in your peripheral nervous system.
 Both AEA and 2-AG can attach to either type of receptor and depending on the particular combination of cannabinoid type, type of receptor, and the location of the receptor, the effects on the ECS will be different.
 Some of these effects include pain relief or signaling your immune system.

 Another important part of the ECS includes the enzymes that help to break down AEA and 2-AG, called fatty acid amide hydrolase and monoacylglycerol acid lipase, respectively.
 The breakdown of used or extra cannabinoids is important to control when and how much the body responds.

 The ECS is a naturally occurring body regulation system that relates to how your body controls metabolism, mood, cognition, sleep, different organ systems, motor control, nerve function, and more.
-It is present in all mammals and when stimulated provides relief to a variety of illnesses and health conditions.
+It is present in all mammals and when stimulated can help provide various benefits.
 The first endocannabinoid isolated in the human brain was named anandamide, which translates to joy or bliss in Sanskrit.

 The Functions of the Endocannabinoid System

 There remains a lot to learn about the ECS as it was only first discovered in the early 1900s.
 However, a good deal of research has been done and because of this research, we now understand more about what its functions are.
 The ECS is involved in maintaining homeostasis in your body.
 Homeostasis is a state of equilibrium or the tendency for a system to move toward a state of equilibrium.